andrew-couch/Sweetboard/README.md

 # Sweetboard
 ## Dashboard for conducting sentiment analysis, text mining, and other analyses on Twitter data
 ### [Demonstration Video](https://youtu.be/M26o-RizrUA)
-### There are two r scripts, Sweetboard which is the dashboard found on Rshiny and Sweetboard-With-Token which will allow user to upload a twitter api token
+### There are two R scripts, Sweetboard.R which is the dashboard found on Rshiny and Sweetboard-With-Token.R
+### Sweetboard-With-Token will use get_token() from Rtweet to retrieve a user's API token which avoids manually typing in the API token every time Sweetboard is used